 Games at LottoGroove.com

-LottoGroove.com offers six packages for group play – Big USA, Euro Zone, Atlantic Pack, Kiwi Ozi, Hot Latin and Daily Global.
+LottoGroove.com offers six packages for group play – Big USA, Euro Zone, Atlantic Pack, Kiwi Ozi, Hot Latin, and Daily Global.
 Let’s take Big USA as an example.
-It has 60 lines with 170 shares which means 35 Powerball and 25 Mega Millions ticket lines though when looking at the actual list of tickets it refers to 2 draws each order.
+It has 60 lines with 170 shares which mean 35 Powerball and 25 Mega Millions ticket lines though when looking at the actual list of tickets it refers to 2 draws for each order.
 To put it more bluntly, 35 Powerball ticket lines are shared with 170 people/shares.
 The rest of the group play options left me baffled.
 Take the Kiwi Ozi group play.
 LottoGroove.com says on the main page that it is a share of 407 lines but clicking on the actual tickets they total 60.
 I don’t get it.
 Add to this the overall ratio of tickets to shares per draw – just not good enough.